Ceelog/phpdoc-en/src/language/oop5/decon.md

 instantiate the class.
 Because they are in the same class definition they have access to private methods, even if not of the same object instance.
-The private constructor is optional and may or may not make sense depending on the use case..
+The private constructor is optional and may or may not make sense depending on the use case.

 The three public static methods then demonstrate different ways of instantiating the object.